A specialized softshell, the Alchemy is highly weather resistant jacket designed for climbers.

 The very weatherproof material that makes up this jacket is slightly less breathable and flexible than other softshell materials we have tested.
 This piece seems to hedge the line between hardshell and softshell.
 It doesn't fully protect in a downpour like a hardshell, and likewise it isn't breathable in the easy way that is expected from most softshells.
 To help with the lowered breathability of the material, the two chest pockets are mesh-lined and can be used as core vents if left unzipped.

 Made from Dry Q Elite, Mountain Hardwear claims this jacket to be windproof and waterproof.
 We find that is is highly weather resistant, but we wouldn't choose to wear this jacket in a rainstorm in place of a hardshell.
-However, it is one of the more weatherproof jackets in this review.
 It takes longer to wet out than most of the other jackets we tested, and will keep the wearer dry, comfortable, and moving longer.

 This jacket doesn't lift up much when the arms are raised, it fits and moves well.
 It feels slightly stiffer and less flexible than the supple Arc'teryx Gamma MX Hoody - Women's, but overall is designed well for movement.